zoxpx/pxdocs/content/concepts/pool-caching/add-caching-drive.md

     Entering Maintenance mode...
     ```

-2. Enter the `pxctl sv drive add` command, specifying:
+2. Enter the `pxctl service drive add` command, specifying:

-  * The `-d` option with the `<drive_path>` of your caching drive
+  * The `--drive` option with the `<drive_path>` of your caching drive
   * The `--cache` option with the `<pool_id>` of the pool you want to add the caching drive to

-    `pxctl sv drive add -d <drive_path> --cache <pool_id>`
+    `pxctl service drive add --drive <drive_path> --cache <pool_id>`

     The following example adds a caching drive at the `/dev/sdc` path to a pool with an ID of `0`:

     ```text
-    pxctl sv drive add -d /dev/sdc --cache 0
+    pxctl service drive add --drive /dev/sdc --cache 0
     ```

 3. Adding a drive is a long-running operation, and Portworx won't exit from the maintenance mode while the operation is still running.
-Therefore, you must verify that the drive has been added successfully by entering the `pxctl sv drive add` command with the following parameters:
+Therefore, you must verify that the drive has been added successfully by entering the `pxctl service drive add` command with the following parameters:

-  * The `-d` option with the `<drive_path>` of your caching drive
+  * The `--drive` option with the `<drive_path>` of your caching drive
   * The `--cache` option with the `<pool_id>` of the pool you want to verify
-  * The `-o` option with the `status` value
+  * The `--operation` option with the `status` value

-    `pxctl sv drive add -d <drive_path> --cache <pool_id> -o status`
+    `pxctl service drive add --drive <drive_path> --cache <pool_id> --operation status`

     The following example verifies that a caching drive `/dev/sdc` has been added to pool `0`:
     ```terminal
-    pxctl sv drive add -d /dev/sdc --cache 0 -o status
+    pxctl service drive add --drive /dev/sdc --cache 0 --operation status
     ```
     <!--
       Need sample output